-- Dissertation on Executive Practice 1 - 2.
-PDP- Review of personal development and plan for the future 10% Students who fail the Dissertation will have failed the course.
+Dissertation on Executive Practice

+PDP- Review of personal development and plan for the future

+10%

+Students who fail the Dissertation will have failed the QUALIFICATION.

-GSB5100Z MICRO ENTERPRISE FINANCE
+GSB5100F MICRO ENTERPRISE FINANCE

-Entrance requirements: Concurrent registration for GSB5102Z, GSB5103Z, GSB5104Z, GSB5105Z, GSB5106Z, GSB5107Z, GSB5108Z.
+Entrance requirements: Concurrent registration for GSB5102S, GSB5013S, GSB5104F,

+GSB5105F, GSB5106F, GSB5107S, GSB5108F.

 This course explains the essential concepts of entrepreneurial finance.
-It covers the main issues regarding financing small, micro, and medium enterprises (SMMEs).
-The course deals with both institutional finance and finance as a structured approach to decision making in SMMEs finance.
-Topics include: Overview of entrepreneurial finance; Determining the appropriate source of start-up capital, Venture capital, Structuring smart deals, Alternative sources of capital, Profit, Profitability, and Break-Even Analysis, Financial Forecasting, Working capital management, Evaluating investment decisions, and Choice of financing and harvesting.
-The course will discuss a number of case studies.
+It covers the main issues regarding financing micro, small and medium enterprises (MSMEs).
+The course deals with both institutional finance and finance as a structured approach to decision making in MSMEs finance.
+The course also covers the role of micro finance in financing MSMEs.
+Topics include Overview of micro-enterprise finance,, Determining the appropriate source of start-up capital, Venture capital, Working capital management, Evaluating investment decisions, Choice of financing and harvesting, and Micro financing.